-It’s time to crush some candy (we’re talking real-life candy canes, not the addictive game), sweeten up winter, and treat yo’self.
+It’s time to crush some candy (we’re talking real-life candy canes, not the amazing game), sweeten up winter, and treat yo’self.

 For the times when something cold simply won’t do, turn to this warm winter beverage.
-Brewed in a Crock-Pot, this recipe is ideal for holiday parties or any group gathering.
-The recipe is delicious as is, but we’re big fans of subbing dark chocolate chips for semi-sweet, nixing the syrup in favor of extra peppermint extract, and sweetening with agave instead of granulated sugar.
+Brewed in a slow cooker, this recipe is ideal for holiday parties or any group gathering.
+The recipe is delicious as is, but we’re big fans of subbing dark chocolate chips for semisweet, nixing the syrup in favor of extra peppermint extract, and sweetening with agave instead of granulated sugar.

 When craving piles of peppermint cookies, turn to our healthier friend, peppermint bark popcorn.
-Made with all the good stuff— almond bark, candy canes, and chocolate chips — this recipe satisfies those sugar cravings but keeps things on the lighter side.
+Made with all the fixings — almond bark, candy canes, and chocolate chips — this recipe satisfies those sugar cravings but keeps things on the lighter side.
 Bonus: It also makes a great last-minute gift.

 Some days, turning on the oven feels like such a chore.
 Who wants to wait for cookies to bake when you can have them, well, now?
 These mini cheesecakes skip the baking and stick to simple mixing.
 Plus, you can taste-test the melted chocolate while cooking (yum!), which is still pretty quick and painless.

 Even when cookies are extra sweet and loaded with frosting, eating just one doesn’t seem like enough.
 These cookie bars solve that problem by having a dense, cake-like consistency thanks to Greek yogurt and more flour than the average cookie recipe.
-Tip: Add dark chocolate chunks or cacao nibs to get your chocolate fix.
+Pro tip: Add dark chocolate chunks or cacao nibs to satisfy your chocolate craving.

 No, this tasty snack isn’t actually for puppies.
 But we love it just as much as those furry little guys!
 With only four ingredients, this recipe is a cinch to make — and a joy to eat.
-Even better: They last up to two weeks (unlike most baked goods), meaning you can enjoy the goodies that much longer.
+Even better: They last up to 2 weeks (unlike most baked goods), meaning you can enjoy the goodies that much longer.